• Why was the Donor Conceived Alliance of Canada (DCAC) created?

 • Are you a support group?

 No. The Donor Conceived Alliance of Canada (DCAC) is not a support group.
 We link to a variety of resources, including support groups, on our website.
 The DCAC is an advocacy group that takes issue with the ways third-party reproduction has been discussed, governed, and regulated in Canada.
 The DCAC advocates that the rights of donor-conceived people be at the forefront of policy discussions regarding gamete donation.
-The DCAC advocates for inclusive laws and regulations and opposes those that stigmatize diverse families, such as same-sex couples, single parents, and blended families.

 • Are you against all forms of reproductive technology?